RobertGardner/teach-full-stack-project-template/README.md

    ```sh
    sudo service postgresql start
    ```
-1. Create database (replace `name-of-database` with a name of your choosing)
+1. Create database (replace `name-of-database` with a name of your choosing, such as the name of your app)
    ```sh
    createdb name-of-database
    ```
 1. In the `server/.env` file, in the `DATABASE_URL` value, replace `changeMe` with the name of your database, from the last step
 1. While you are editing `server/.env`, also change the value of `TOKEN_SECRET` to a custom value, without spaces.
+1. Make the same changes to `server/.env.example`.

 If your final project will _not_ be using a database, edit `package.json` to remove the `dev:db` script.